Eucalyptus hawkeri: Description

 Eucalyptus hawkerii is a mallee or slender tree that typically grows to a height of 15 m.
 It has rough, scaly or fibrous bark on the lower half of its trunk, smooth light grey to brownish bark above.
 Young plants have lance-shaped to narrow elliptical leaves that are dull bluish green, slightly paler on the lower side, 60-120 mm long and 6-12 mm wide on a petiole 6-12 mm long.
 Adult leves are lance-shaped, sometimes curved, 70-120 mm long and 8-17 mm wide on a petiole 10-16 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 7-11 mm long, the individual buds on pedicels 4-8 mm long.
 Mature buds are oval to spindle-shaped, 6-7 mm long and 3-4 mm wide with a conical operculum about half as long as the floral cup.
 Flowering occurs in autumn and the flowers are white.
 The fruit is a woody, more or less cylindrical or barrel-shaped capsule 6-7 mm long and 3-4 mm wide with the valves below rim level.

 Taxonomy and naming

 Eucalyptus hawkeri was first formally described in 2004 by Kevin Rule from a specimen collected on Mount Arapiles and the description was published in the journal Muelleria.
 The specific epithet honours the park ranger, Peter Hawker, for his contribution to the understanding of this species.

 Distribution and habitat

 This mallee is only known from the Mt.
 Arapiles area and nearby reserves where it grows in remnant woodland.

+The total population of the species is estimated at around 1,300 individuals spread over 10 main sub-populations.
+The population is thought to currently be stable although it is severely fragmented.
+The International Union for the Conservation of Nature listed it as a vulnerable species in 2019.